 Since 2015, AM has been collaborating with Pacific women, queer and transgender artists, organisers and scholars through Climates of Listening, an ongoing project that amplifies movements for self-determination in relation to continuing colonisation through resource extraction, environmental racism and ecological disaster.
 This research emphasises the nuanced and variegated ways that communities and people understand, produce knowledge about, and collectively attend to their lived experiences of ecocide.
 This has included running podcast production workshops with groups in Fiji and the Marshall Islands for which an Introduction to Podcasting manual was complied with the Fijian audio producers Mere Nailatikau and Krystelle Lavaki-Danford from The Two Fishes show.

-AM is a Marie Curie International Fellow in Geography at Royal Holloway University of London (2021-2025).
-Prior to their current role as Senior Research Fellow with Seedbox Environmental Humanities Laboratory, University of Sydney, they held a Vice Chancellors Research Fellowship in the School of Geography and Sustainable Communities, University of Wollongong.
+AM is a Marie Curie International Research Fellow in Geography at Royal Holloway University of London.
+Prior to their current role, they were a Senior Research Fellow with Seedbox Environmental Humanities Laboratory, University of Sydney, and held a Vice Chancellors Research Fellowship in the School of Geography and Sustainable Communities, University of Wollongong.
 They have also held a continuing lectureship at Goldsmiths College (Sociology) and a Postdoctoral Fellowship at Royal Holloway (Geography), University of London.
-AM has received funding from Antipode, the Economic and Social Research Council UK, the British Academy/ Leverhulme, the Australian Research Council and Australia Council for the Arts.
+AM has received funding from the European Commission, the Economic and Social Research Council UK, the British Academy/ Leverhulme Trust, the Australian Research Council and the Australia Council for the Arts.